wh-alice/mig_visualstudio/vs/reference/how-to--build-specific-targets-in-solutions-by-using-msbuild.exe.md

 ---
-title: "How to: Build Specific Targets in Solutions By Using MSBuild.exe" ms.custom: "" ms.date: "10/18/2016"
+title: "How to: Build Specific Targets in Solutions By Using MSBuild.exe | testtitle" ms.custom: "" ms.date: "10/18/2016"
 ms.prod: "visual-studio-dev14"